+The proposed supplement will not affect the reporting requirements of the existing CARB contract 00-333, and if this supplement is funded under a separate contract then all the reports for the two contracts will be combined.
 Quarterly reports will be submitted to the CARB giving brief summaries of the progress and status of the program, problems encountered, and anticipated future schedules.
 Additional reports concerning specific elements of the project, such as documentation of methods for assessing reactivity and uncertainty, will also be produced where appropriate and if requested by the CARB.
 The CARB may distribute these reports to their industry advisory groups and consultants, as they deem appropriate.
 At the end of the project, a draft final report will be prepared documenting the work carried out during the second year and discussing the conclusions and recommendations resulting from the program as a whole.
-The final report will be independent of the quarterly reports and will not contain citations to them, though it may make reference to additional reports concerning specific elements of the project.
-Final versions of the draft annual reports or final report will be submitted within 30 days following receipt of comments from the CARB.
+The final report will be independent of the quarterly reports and will not contain citations to them, though it may make reference to additional reports concerning specific elements of the groups of the draft annual reports or final report will be submitted within 30 days following receipt of comments from the CARB.